How To Quit Identifying With Your Job

 “It felt like saving the world every day,” Maya, now 29, remembers.
-“It was something that I didn’t realize was what I wanted to do until I started doing it.”
+“It was something that I didn’t realise was what I wanted to do until I started doing it.”

 Advertisement